-(21) "Certifying individual" means the responsible person or official authorized by the owner or operator of a source who certifies the accuracy of the emission statement.
+(23) "Certifying individual" means the responsible person or official authorized by the owner or operator of a source who certifies the accuracy of the emission statement.

-(22) "CFR" means Code of Federal Regulations.

-(23) "Class I area" means any Federal, State or Indian reservation land which is classified or reclassified as Class I area.
+(25) "Class I area" means any Federal, State or Indian reservation land which is classified or reclassified as Class I area.
 Class I areas are identified in OAR 340-204-0050.

-(24) "Commence" or "commencement" means that the owner or operator has obtained all necessary preconstruction approvals required by the Act and either has:
+(26) "Commence" or "commencement" means that the owner or operator has obtained all necessary preconstruction approvals required by the Act and either has:

 (a) Begun, or caused to begin, a continuous program of actual on-site construction of the source to be completed in a reasonable time; or